-2.I know your works, and your labor, and your patience, and that you cannot tolerate evildoers.
-And you have put to the test those who call themselves apostles but are not, and you have found them to be liars.
+2.I know your works, and your labor, and your patience, and that you cannot tolerate those who are evil.
+And you have put to the test those who make themselves out to be apostles, but are not, and you have found them liars,

-4.Nevertheless, I have something against you because you have forsaken your first love.
+4.Nevertheless, I have against you that you have left your first love.

-5.Remember, therefore, from where you have fallen, and repent, and do your first works.
+5.Remember, therefore, from where you have fallen, and repent, and do the first works.
 Otherwise, I will come upon you suddenly and remove your lampstand from its place, unless you repent.

-6. But you do have this, that you hate the deeds of the Nicolaitans, which I also hate.
+6.Yet, you do have this, that you hate the deeds of the Nicolaitans, which I also hate.

-7.He who has an ear, hear what the spirit is saying to the Assemblies.
+7.He who has an ear, hear what the Spirit is saying to the Assemblies!
 To him who overcomes will I give to eat of the tree of life that is in the paradise of my God.

 ¶8.
 “And to the messenger of the Assembly in Smyrna, write:

-9.I know your works, and your suffering and poverty (but you are rich), and the blasphemy of those who claim to be Jews and are not, but are a synagogue of Satan.
+9.I know your works, and your suffering, and poverty (but you are rich), and the slander of those who claim to be Jews, and are not, but are a synagogue of Satan.

 10.Do not fear the things you are about to suffer.
-Watch!
-The Slanderer is now about to cast some of you into prison so that you might be tested, and for ten days, you will be afflicted.
+Behold, the Accuser is now about to cast some of you into prison so that you might be tested, and for ten days you will have tribulation.
 Be faithful unto death, and I will give you the crown of life.

-11.He who has an ear, hear what the Spirit is saying to the Assemblies.
+11.He who has an ear, hear what the Spirit is saying to the Assemblies!
 He who overcomes will not be harmed by the Second Death.

 ¶12.
 “And to the messenger of the Assembly in Pergamon, write: